Ongoing and past projects

-ANEC and BEUC currently lead a project to get consumers’ interests taken on board in standards for Artificial Intelligence (AI).
-This project is financed by the Mercator Foundation.
+Previously, ANEC and BEUC lead a project to get consumers’ interests taken on board in standards for Artificial Intelligence (AI).
+This project was financed by the Mercator Foundation (2022-2024).

 Why is AI standardisation so important and why should you engage in it?